 Once it was fashionable to say how dull Toronto was, remembers Cat's Eye's Elaine, who's lived in British Columbia for some years, but now, she's told, her old city is "New York without the garbage and muggings."

 Indeed, the area has changed dramatically since the flower-child era.
 Today Yorkville is a hive of designer boutiques and pricey restaurants and bars.
-The coffee houses are gone, but twenty-odd art galleries still survive, including the Ontario Crafts Council's Guild Shop, and a number of dealers in Aboriginal and Inuit art, such as Feheley Fine Arts, Kinsman Robinson Galleries, and Maslak McLeod Gallery.
+The coffee houses are gone, but twenty-odd art galleries still survive, including a number of dealers in Aboriginal and Inuit art, such as Feheley Fine Arts, Kinsman Robinson Galleries, and Maslak McLeod Gallery.
 This is still a good area for a quick overview of the Canadian fine arts and contemporary crafts scenes.

 On the western border of Yorkville, the handsome Park Hyatt Hotel (built 1929-36) graces the corner of Avenue Road and Bloor Street West.
 The rooftop bar with patio on the eighteenth floor offers a great panorama of the city and a lovely breeze when the weather is right.
 In Cat's Eye, Elaine and Josef share a drink here.
 "We sit on the outside patio," says Elaine, "drinking Manhattans and looking over the stone balustrade....
 This is one of the tallest buildings around.
 Below us Toronto festers in the evening heat, the trees spreading like worn moss, the lake zinc in the distance."

 In an earlier novel, The Edible Woman (1969), Margaret Atwood humourously considers the role of women in marriage and society in the late sixties.
 The brooding, food-sensitive Marian and orderly Peter meet at the hotel rooftop bar, "one of Peter's favorite places for a quiet drink," to negotiate their strained engagement.
-"Being up that high gives you a sense of the vertical which is rare in the city," comments Marian, who watches the city lights from the patio, hoping that a flicker of lightning on the eastern horizon will bring an air-clearing storm.
+"Being up that high gives you a sense of the vertical which is rare in the city," comments Marian, who watches the city lights from the patio.

 For many years, this cozy retreat from the noise and crowds of Bloor Street has served as a watering hole for Canadian authors, including Mordecai Richler, Graeme Gibson, June Callwood, Peter Gzowski, as well as Margaret Atwood.
 Framed cartoons of writers hang on one wall, and in a glass case nearby are copies of Canadian books such as Mordecai Richler's novel Joshua Then and Now, Adrienne Clarkson's novel A Love More Condoling, and James Chatto's nonfiction work The Man Who Ate Toronto.